IMAT 2025: Official Call Released

 According to the announcement by MUR, registration for IMAT 2025 will open on 26 August 2025 and will close on 9 September 2025 at 15:00 (GMT +2).
 The exact time the registration opens on 26 August has not been specified, so candidates are advised to regularly check the Universitaly portal throughout the day.
 IMAT registration will take place through the Universitaly portal.
 We recommend that students create an account in advance if they don’t already have one.

 The IMAT 2025 exam will last 100 minutes and consist of 60 multiple-choice questions, each with only one correct answer.
-The questions will be distributed as follows:

 - + 1.5 points for each correct answer